Hickey77/ccapproval/README.md

 8. When the flow is complete, you will have a new draft Company Communicator mesage in the Company Communicator Author tool.

 ![image](https://user-images.githubusercontent.com/54556057/112666014-12cf0c00-8e32-11eb-914d-ede0dcf5f52e.png)

-Best practice is to have just a few people with the ability to send Company Communications (Operators).
-1. Requesters:  Anyone with Form link can request new company Communications
-2. Approvers:  Flow sends Approval Email and task to designated departmental approver
-3. CC Operator:  Once communication is approved, they send the draft message at specified time.
-The flow could also send planner task or reminder to operators